clipa2/MHC/README.md

 **panel.dta**: dataset before data is matched by characteristics

-**matched_crime_rates.csv**:  dataset for total, violent, and property crime matched by county characteristics for control and treatment groups
+**matched_crime.csv**:  dataset for total, violent, and property crime matched by county characteristics for control and treatment groups used in main analysis

 ## References/Original data sources